Danilo Gallinari: Denver Nuggets (2011–2017)

 On 22 February 2011, Gallinari was traded to the Denver Nuggets in a three-team trade, which also involved the Minnesota Timberwolves, that brought Carmelo Anthony and Chauncey Billups to New York.
 In just his second game with the Nuggets, he almost matched his career high with a 30-point effort in an overtime loss against the Portland Trail Blazers.

 During the 2011 NBA lockout he returned to Italy to play for Emporio Armani Milan.
-On 25 January 2012, Gallinari signed a multi-year contract extension with the Nuggets.
+On 25 January 2012, Gallinari signed a four-year, $42 million contract extension with the Nuggets.
 On 5 April 2013, it was announced that Gallinari would miss the remainder of the 2012–13 season because of an ACL injury.
 The same injury forced him out of the entire 2013–14 season as well.

 On 29 October 2014, Gallinari made his return for the Nuggets, scoring seven points on 1-of-8 shooting in a season opening win over the Detroit Pistons.
 On 22 March 2015, Gallinari scored a career-high 40 points on 12-of-21 shooting in a 119–100 win over the Orlando Magic.
 Gallinari later eclipsed his career high with 47 points in a double overtime loss to the Dallas Mavericks on 10 April.

-On 3 August 2015, Gallinari signed a two-year contract extension with the Nuggets.
+On 3 August 2015, Gallinari signed a two-year, $34 million contract extension with the Nuggets.
 On 17 November 2015, he scored a season-high 32 points in a 115–98 win over the New Orleans Pelicans.
 On 5 February 2016, he set a new season high with 33 points in a 115–110 win over the Chicago Bulls.
 Gallinari missed the final 22 games of the season due to an ankle injury.
 On 9 April 2017, Gallinari scored 22 of his season-high 34 points in the third quarter of the Nuggets' 106–105 loss to the Oklahoma City Thunder.

 Los Angeles Clippers (2017–2019)

-On 6 July 2017, the Los Angeles Clippers acquired Gallinari from the Denver Nuggets as part of a three-team trade that sent Jamal Crawford, Diamond Stone and the Clippers' 2018 protected first round draft pick (via Houston) to the Atlanta Hawks and a 2019 second round draft pick from Atlanta (via Washington) to Denver.
+On 6 July 2017, the Los Angeles Clippers signed Gallinari to a three-year, $64.8 million contract via sign-and-trade with the Denver Nuggets as part of a three-team trade that sent Jamal Crawford, Diamond Stone and the Clippers' 2018 protected first round draft pick (via Houston) to the Atlanta Hawks and a 2019 second round draft pick from Atlanta (via Washington) to Denver.
 In his debut for the Clippers in their season opener on October 19, Gallinari scored 11 points in a 108–92 win over the Los Angeles Lakers.
 On 6 December, Gallinari returned to action against the Minnesota Timberwolves after missing a month due to a glute injury.
 On 20 December, he was ruled out until at least January with a partial tear of his left glute muscle.
 On 5 February 2018, he scored 28 points in a 104–101 win over the Dallas Mavericks.
 On 27 February, he was once again ruled out due to a non-displaced fracture to his right hand.

 In March 2019, Gallinari scored 20 or more points in nine straight games, marking the best scoring streak of his career.